Merowe Dam: International

 Usage rights to the waters of the Nile are fixed in the Nile Waters Treaty, negotiated by the British in 1959.
 It allots 82 percent of the water volume to Egypt, while Sudan is granted the rights to the remaining 18 percent.
 None of the riparian countries further upstream in the Nile basin—Ethiopia, Uganda, Rwanda, Burundi, Kenya and Tanzania—are entitled to any significant use of the water, be it for irrigation (of particular interest to Ethiopia and Kenya) or hydropower (Rwanda, Burundi, Uganda).

 As Sudan now pushes forward to make use of its water allotment, those countries have begun to call for a revision of the treaty, arguing that—with the exception of Ethiopia—they had all been under colonial rule at the time the negotiations took place, and had not been represented in their best interest.
 Moreover, the decision of distribution of water was made without any negotiations with Ethiopia, which had rejected the agreement and is the source of 90% of the water and 96% of transported sediment of the Nile.

 Domestic

-While a peace treaty seems to have stopped the fighting in Southern Sudan after almost 20 years, there is no end in sight yet for the civil war in the western Darfur province.
+While a peace treaty appears to have stopped the fighting in Southern Sudan after almost 20 years, there is no end in sight yet for the civil war in Darfur.
 More recently, unrest in Nubia as a direct result of the dams and the forced permanent displacement of Nubians from their homelands threatens to erupt into war.
 A group calling itself the Nubian Liberation Front is threatening armed resistance in order to thwart the series of dams along the Nile, and particularly at Kajbar.

+During the Sudanese civil war (2023–present) on 13 January 2025, the dam's power station was damaged by RSF drones, causing a fire at the facility and damaging a key transformer.
+The attack also caused power outages as far as Shendi, Port Sudan, Atbara and Omdurman.